UWrc/UWrc.github.io/docs/hyak101/python/container.md

 Bootstrap: localimage
 From: /sw/hyak101/python/hyak-container.sif

-# From the HYAK Team's General-Purpose container.
+# From the Hyak Team's General-Purpose container.
 # See /sw/hyak101/python/hyak-container.def for build details.

 # Adds matplotlib and dependencies.